derek-dchu/derek-dchu.github.io/_posts/2014-10-07-quicksort-python-style.md

 Partitioning
 ----
-The goal for paritioning is to divide an array into two sections separated by pivot item, and all items within left section are smaller than pivot item, while the right section contain all the items that are larger than pivot item.
+The goal for partitioning is to divide an array into two sections separated by pivot item, and all items within left section are smaller than pivot item, while the right section contain all the items that are larger than pivot item.
 Here are basic steps to partition an array:

 1. Pick up a pivot item in the array, then swap it with the first item.
 2. Create two pointers (left and right) at the second and last items in the array respectively.